xiaofengma2000/ML100/README.md

 * Day12

+  Start "Hands on ML with Scikit Lean and Tensorflow" from today

+  Chapter 1

+* Day13

-  <Hands on ML with Scikit Lean and Tensorflow> Chapter 1
+  "Hands on ML with Scikit Lean and Tensorflow" Chapter 2

+    StratifiedShuffleSplit, Pipeline, FeatureUnion